 The best results will come from having the vacuum head fit over the slot in a way that allows no loss of pressure.
 This will create suction that is mighty enough to extract as much dirt from each slot as possible.

 Apply Cleaning Solution To Each Slot With A Second Pipe Cleaner

 Now that the vacuuming is done, you can cover a new pipe cleaner with the cleaning solution or vinegar, and apply it to each slot with another scrub.
 This will eliminate bacteria within each slot.

 It is best to keep the amount of moisture applied to wooden objects minimal.
-Do not soak the block or drench it in soapy water.
+Do not soak the block or drench it in soapy water even if you’re using less abrasive homemade dish soap.
 As a natural material, wood will tend to absorb moisture.

 When it is left to absorb great amounts of moisture, wood can expand and contract as it dries.
 This expanding and contracting can lead to the development of cracks within its surface.
-The cracks in a wooden surface can collect bacteria which festers to create mold.
+The cracks in a wooden surface can collect bacteria which festers to create mold which will cause your food to spoil quickly.
 When this happens the cracks can be forced to widen further.